 Here’s How to Reinvent Yourself | Barbara Corcoran | LinkedIn

 The start of the New Year is a great time for a fresh start.
 But change is tough.
+Below you will find a great article on how to reinvent yourself.

 When I sold my real estate business, which I had built for 30 years, I was unprepared for the personal challenges I’d need to overcome.
 Reinventing myself in a new career was so much harder than I expected.
 If you’ve been dreaming about totally changing your career, here are a few things that will help you along the way.